ClickCease How to outrank competition on Google? [27 quick and easy tips]

 7. Outrank them with laser-sharp keyword research

 To succeed with your SEO efforts, you need to be specific around a topic or a keyword.
-Using the right keywords is the best way to tell Google what your pages are about.
-It also ensures that you appear for things people search for.
-A strategic keyword plan involves answering the questions “what should we rank for” and “what can we rank for.”
-Proper keyword research gives you insights that help you answer these questions.
+Choosing precise keywords is the best way to tell Google what your pages are about.

 7 Outrank Them With Laser Sharp Keyword Research

-Whether it’s product pages or informational articles, narrowing in and addressing a specific problem the user is facing is only possible through good keyword research.
+Narrowing in and addressing a specific problem the user is facing is only possible through keyword research that accounts for natural language and “conversational” search patterns.

 8. Write supporting content for important pages

-The next thing you can already do to improve all of the above factors is to write supporting content for your important pages.
-See, Google rarely ranks generic websites at the top.
+Google rarely ranks generic websites at the top.
 Instead, it prefers more niche websites that can be trusted on a given topic.
+This is often referred to as “Topical Authority.”

 8 Write Supporting Content For Important Pages